-You want to know what headhunters won’t tell you?
-Keep reading…
+If you want to know what headhunters won’t tell you, keep reading…

 How Headhunting Works

 Headhunters get paid when they place candidates into open roles at hiring companies.
 For example, Microsoft could be looking for a new Senior Account Manager.

 As a headhunter, I pitch to Microsoft, telling them that I have good experience hiring for Senior Account Manager positions for other companies in the field.
 I show them how these candidates I’ve hired for their competitors went on to do great things for them, exceeding their KPIs.
 Microsoft is impressed so they give me a hiring mandate to fill this Senior Account Manager role for them.
 That’s when my work really begins.

 I post up a job ad, shortlist 5 of the best candidates, and present them to Microsoft, who then go on to interview these 5 applicants.

 Well, if any one of the applicants I shortlisted get hired by Microsoft, I’ll receive 5% – 30% of the annual salary of the new hire as commission.
 If there’s no hire made, I don’t get paid anything.

 It’s important as a jobseeker to understand that headhunters only get paid when we successfully place you in a job.
 Finding a headhunter who believes in your talent can be a massive boost to your job search.

 As a Headhunter, I think LinkedIn is the #1 place to find good candidates.
 Most headhunters purchase premium LinkedIn accounts which cost between 30 – 500 SGD / month.
 LinkedIn is a goldmine for finding talent.